Part 4: What Really Happened

 1. Sometime after the battle covered in Part 1 of this website, and the support provided Cpt.
 Davin’s company by the Black Angel Gunships, covered in Part 2, Cpt.
 Davin let it be known he intended to nominate Cpt.
 Fry for the Congressional Medal of Honor (CMH).
 As a result, Cpt.
 Fry’s aviation company deferred to Cpt.
 Davin’s request.
 However, they started processing the nominations for Cpt.
 Fry’s crew members through 101st aviation channels.

 3. That conversion resulted not only in Cpt.
 Fry’s aviation company being deactivated, its personnel and equipment were transferred to other units within the division and the newly created 160th Aviation Group.
 Cpt.
 Fry’s Black Angel Gun Platoon was relocated from Camp Eagle to LZ Sally, where it became part of a newly formed gunship company, and its call sign changed from Black Angel to Hawk.
 Even if the 1/505 had tried to involve the former Black Angel Company in preparing their nomination, it is doubtful they would have found anyone to coordinate with.
+This resulted in eyewitness statements and a material report included in Cpt.
+Fry’s crew nominations not being part of the nomination submitted by the infantry for Cpt.
+Fry.

 4. Not only did the administrative disruptions caused by the reorganization of the 101st affect Cpt.
 Fry’s nomination, but it also impacted the awarding of the Silver Star to his co-pilot, Mr. Whitman.
 The action took place on April 4, 1968, but the orders to award Mr. Whitman the Silver Star were not issued until May 27, 1969, fourteen months later.
 In contrast, when Cpt.
 Fry was nominated for a Silver Star for a different action, it took just over two months from submission to approval and the issuance of orders.